PacktPublishing/PostgreSQL-11-Quick-Start-Guide/README.md

 Chapter3_Listing01.output
 ```

-it means that the the output file is related to the command in the SQL file, and the two are shown within the same Listing (in this case, numbered 01).
+it means that the the output file is related to the command in the SQL file, and the two are shown within the same Listing `01`.